subject-f/nfgt-client/README.md

 Each interaction chain reference should contain an object named `metadata.json` that fully describes that specific interaction's data.

-Otherwise, interaction chains should be namespaced with the type then resource separated by a slash.
-For example, an `nfgt` with a resource ID of `abcd` should be on a branch named `nfgt/abcd`.
+Otherwise, interaction chains should be namespaced with the type then resource separated by a dash.
+For example, an `nfgt` with a resource ID of `abcd` should be on a branch named `nfgt-abcd`.

 ### Committing a Transaction